Table of Contents

-The limitations for a representative office include the inability to sign contracts with customers or suppliers using its name, to hire staff independently, to open an LC account in a bank, to request the qualification of a general taxpayer and to apply for an independent import/export license.
-However, representative office registration process is simpler than that of WFOE.
+The limitations for a representative office include the inability to sign contracts with customers or suppliers using its name, to hire staff independently, to open an LC account in a bank, to request the qualification of a general taxpayer, and to apply for an independent import/export license.
+However, the representative office registration process is simpler than that of WFOE.

 Circumstances for establishing a Representative Office

 ROs are normally established under the following circumstances:

 The establishment of a Representative Office is generally preferred when a foreign company initially decides to invest in China and lacks complete knowledge of the market.
 In this scenario, developing an RO with few employees (not more than 10) is helpful in gaining market insights.
 It further helps the foreign company in developing its company’s image – all the while finding new commercial contacts and opportunities during the process.

 A Representative office is generally preferable for the daily liaison and tracking of operations in a scenario where the initial contract has already been established with domestic companies, but the domestic suppliers can contact the overseas parent companies for different purposes like goods delivery or signing of contracts.

 What is a Wholly Foreign-Owned Enterprise (WFOE / WOFE)?

 Wholly Foreign-Owned Enterprise, in contrast to RO, is a foreign-invested limited liability entity that is legally entitled to carry out all the operations similar to that of a normal company.
 A WFOE is more beneficial than RO due to its more proper structure, expandability, and flexibility.
 A WFOE is allowed to issue invoices, open bank accounts, apply for import and export licenses, engage in fundings, hiring employees, etc.